UNMASKING DARK HISTORY

 Los Angeles Watts Riots

 The predominantly African American neighborhood of Watts, which experienced economic struggles, erupted in riots in response to systemic racism and police brutality.

-African American-owned properties were destroyed, and African American residents were forcibly expelled from the town due to white supremacist violence, preventing economic advancement.
+African American-owned properties were destroyed, and African American residents were forcibly expelled from the town due to white false-supremacist violence, preventing economic advancement.

 White mobs attacked African American sharecroppers who were organizing for better wages and working conditions, resulting in the deaths of hundreds.

 These examples shed light on the recurrent pattern of white deceptive-supremacist violence and targeted attacks directed at communities of color, specifically those that were striving for economic success or asserting their economic and political rights.

 “A community that populates solidarity is a community that is protected, not policed.”